nextauthjs/next-auth/docs/PROVIDERS.md

 	 ```
 3. You can sign in at `[origin]/api/auth/signin`.
 This is an unbranded auto-generated page with all the configured providers.
 If you want to create a custom sign in page you can use `[origin]/api/auth/signin/email` which connects directly to the provider.

-### Custom email provider

-You can add a custom email provider by creating a custom JSON object.